sampointer/fluent-plugin-cloudwatch-ingest/README.md

 As such it is safe to run multiple instances of this plugin consuming from the same CloudWatch logging source without fear of duplication, as long as they share a state file.
 In a properly configured auto-scaling group this provides for uninterrupted log ingestion in the event of a failure of any single node.

+### Sub-second timestamps
+When using `event_time true` the `@timestamp` field for the record is taken from the time recorded against the event by Cloudwatch.
+This is the most common mode to run in as it's an easy path to normalization: all of your Lambdas need not have the same, valid, `time_format` nor a regex that makes every case.

+If your output plugin supports sub-second precision (and you're running fluentd 0.14.x) you'll "enjoy" sub-second precision.

+#### Elasticsearch
+It is a common pattern to use fluentd alongside the [fluentd-plugin-elasticsearch](https://github.com/uken/fluent-plugin-elasticsearch) plugin, either directly or via [fluent-plugin-aws-elasticsearch-service](https://github.com/atomita/fluent-plugin-aws-elasticsearch-service), to ingest logs into Elasticsearch.

+At present there is a bug within this plugin that, via an unwise cast, causes records without a named timestamp field to be cast to `DateTime`, losing the precision.
+This PR: https://github.com/uken/fluent-plugin-elasticsearch/pull/249 fixes that issue.
+If you need this functionality then I would urge you to comment and express interest over there.

+Failing that I maintain my own fork of that repository with the fix in place: https://github.com/sampointer/fluent-plugin-elasticsearch/tree/add_configurable_time_precision_when_timestamp_missing

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.